Canadian Radio Broadcasting Commission: Programming

-Network programming included orchestral music, live Metropolitan Opera radio broadcasts from NBC and New York Philharmonic Orchestra broadcasts from CBS, dramatized informational programs such as The Youngbloods of Beaver Bend which serialized life on a western Canadian farm.
-One of the best known national drama series was Radio Theatre Guild produced in Montreal by Rupert Caplan.
-Under program director Ernie Bushnell, CRBC increased the number of weekly English language series being broadcast over the network to 17 by the time of the network's demise.
+Among the CRBC's dramatic and informational programs were Forgotten Footsteps, written by Don Henshaw, and The Youngbloods of Beaver Bend, a dramatized serial about life on a western Canadian farm written by Peter Dales and produced from CKY Winnipeg by Esse W. Ljungh.
+One of the best-known national drama series was Radio Theatre Guild, produced in Montreal by Rupert Caplan.
+Under Bushnell, the number of weekly English-language dramatic series increased significantly before the CRBC was replaced by the CBC.